T-M-D/NLS-Collection/README.md

   * For example the Nagios dashboards rely on the Nagios_Core input filter
 * The dashboard file needs to be uploaded so it can be used
   * Dashboards > Load (Folder icon) > Advanced > Browse
-  * Once yo upload a dashboard it needs to be saved using the Save As button
+  * Once you upload a dashboard it needs to be saved using the Save As button